Julia Santos Solomon

 A Virtual Monoprint Workshop with Julia Santos Solomon

 Saturday, May 22, 3:30–5pm

-Experiment with unorthodox materials to create two landscapes rendered in black over colorful abstract backgrounds.
+Experiment with unorthodox materials to create two landscapes rendered in black over colorful abstract backgrounds with Teaching Artist-in-Residence Julia Santos Solomon.
 Play with different effects using food coloring on a dryer sheet.
 Then print a monotype or “ghost” image on another sheet, and draw on top of both backgrounds.
 Be amazed and delighted at the images that emerge, with coloring both vivid and subdued!
-You can find most of the required materials in your kitchen or laundry room: dryer sheets; food coloring; a tray to hold the sheets (baking sheet, styrofoam, or aluminum will work); tongs or tweezers; untextured watercolor or printing paper; charcoal, charcoal pencil, or black paint; brayer, big metal spoon, or flat-bottomed glass; heavy-gauge paper (for backing); glue (Elmer’s is fine).
-Support provided by Art Bridges.
+You can find most of the required materials in your kitchen or laundry room: dryer sheets; food coloring; a tray to hold the sheets (baking sheet, styrofoam, or aluminum); tongs or tweezers; untextured watercolor or printing paper; charcoal, charcoal pencil, or black paint; brayer, big metal spoon, or flat-bottomed glass; heavy-gauge paper (for backing); glue (Elmer’s is fine).

 Layered Landscapes: A Virtual Studio Demonstration

 Enjoy a behind-the-scenes view into the artistic process of Teaching Artist-In-Residence Julia Santos Solomon as she explores how different materials elicit images from her subconscious.
 Inspired by Landscape Art & Virtual Travel, journey with the artist as hidden memories emerge to find form as abstract landscapes.
 Q&A with the artist; recommended for adults.
 If you’d like to work along with Santos Solomon, the required materials are: masonite board, glass palette, scraping knife, oil sticks, cold wax, perforated textures, baby wipes, and rags/paper towels.

 Virtual Family Studio Art Workshop: Portrait and Nature